SpineEventEngine/logging/README.md

 }
 ```

-If you need to use SLF4J as a backend, your dependencies should also include a backend for SLF4J.
+For SLF4J as a backend, your dependencies should also include a backend for SLF4J.
 For example:

 ```kotlin
 dependencies {